teiniker/teiniker-lectures-embedded-cicd/build-process/docker/docker-container/Docker-Security.md

     As a result, people hacked their own solutions:
     * **Passing secrets in environment variables**: Environment variables are discouraged because they are acessible by any process in the container, thus easily leaked.
-    * **Build-time environment variables**: The Docker build-time environment variables where not designed to handle secrets.
+    * **Build-time environment variables**: The Docker build-time environment variables were not designed to handle secrets.

     It is recommended to use a **general-purpose secret keeper** such as [Keywhiz](https://square.github.io/keywhiz/), Vault or Sneaker to handle secrets.